liushang17/AEnet/README.md

 ### Regulatory mechanism prediction
 The aim is to elucidate potential regulatory mechanisms between alternative splicing and gene expression.
 A total of 404 splicing factors was downloaded from the SpliceAidF database (http://srv00.recas.ba.infn.it/SpliceAidF/).

-Inputs The ASP clusters, as well as the AEN network.
+Input: The ASP clusters, as well as the AEN network.

 Step1: The extraction of SFs sub-AEN.
 AEN extracted the splicing factors as well as the associated ASPs in the AEN to form the SFs sub-AEN.